DOMjudge/domjudge/README.md

 - Flot: licenced under the MIT licence, see COPYING.MIT.
 - jQuery: licenced under the MIT licence, see COPYING.MIT.
 - jQuery TokenInput: dual licensed under GPL and MIT licences, see COPYING and COPYING.MIT.
+- JavaScript Cookie: licenced under the MIT licence, see COPYING.MIT.

 The Spyc PHP YAML parser is included, licenced under the MIT licence, see COPYING.MIT.